The Warehouse Management System of Tomorrow: Faster, Leaner, and Mobile

 So how do warehouses become more efficient between the world of today and the future world of automation?
 Well, the transition is becoming increasingly achievable with all the evolving technology.
 The key is evaluating the current infrastructure and technology, coming up with a strategy based on key objectives, and starting to make the investment.

-Over the last couple of years, we have been working with Arrow Electronics to do just that – improve efficiency through mobile solutions.
-When we first started working with Arrow, they had a WMS system in place but were using older technology that limited the efficiency of their employees.
+Over the last couple of years, we have been working with one of the country’s largest electronics distributors to do just that – improve efficiency through mobile solutions.
+When we first started working with this company, they had a WMS system in place but were using older technology that limited the efficiency of their employees.
 Shockoe created an overhauled WMS using mobile tablets, wireless handheld scanners, and a revamped user interface.
 The new process and interface allow operators greater flexibility and maneuverability, increasing pick speed efficiency.
 Supervisors can now make necessary decisions away from their desk through the mobile interface allowing them to review reports, manage inventory and processes, and communicate directly with the operators.

-As we continue to grow our relationship with Arrow, we are exploring means to provide further functionality to operators and immersing them in the mobile experience.
+As we continue to grow our relationship with the client, we are exploring means to provide further functionality to operators and immersing them in the mobile experience.
 This will include wearable technology which enables operators to work hands-free and eliminate the need to bring a cart down an aisle.

 As we move forward, other technology will be considered to improve the efficiency of the warehouse operations.
 For example: